zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 }
 ```

-### Refreshing the token
+### Refreshing the JWT token

-API Clients can refresh the existing token to prolong the validity time.
+API Clients can refresh the existing token to prolong the validity period.

-Use the `auth/refresh` endpoint to prolong the validity time of the token.
+Use the `auth/refresh` endpoint to prolong the validity period of the token.

-The auth/refresh endpoint generates a new token for the user based on the valid JWT token.
+The `auth/refresh` endpoint generates a new token for the user based on the valid JWT token.
 The full path of the `auth/refresh` endpoint appears as the following URL:

 ```
 https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh
 ```
 The new token overwrites the old cookie with a Set-Cookie header.
-As part of the process, the old token gets invalidated and is no longer usable.
+As part of the process, the old token becomes invalidated and is no longer usable.

 :::note**Notes:**
 - The endpoint is disabled by default.
 For more information, see [Enable JWT token endpoint](./api-mediation/configuration-jwt/#enabling-a-jwt-token-refresh-endpoint).